 Traveling to Cozumel by ferry is an excellent option as well.
 The ferry to Cozumel only departs from Playa del Carmen, which is a touristy beach town located about 1 – 1.5 hours south of Cancun.

-In contrast, the only financially feasible way for most people to travel to Isla Mujeres is by taking a ferry from Cancun (the other option is to take a private jet).
+In contrast, the only way to travel to Isla Mujeres is by taking a ferry from Cancun.

 The ferry ride from Cancun to Isla Mujeres only takes 20 minutes, and as with Cozumel, ferry departures are frequent.